LIBS (Laser Induced Breakdown Spectroscopy)

 Direct Analysis

-Analyses can be performed in ambient air, outside of a laboratory setting*.
+Analyses can be performed in ambient air, outside of a laboratory setting*

-*For specific analytical performance requirements, a carrier gas may be exceptionally used such as argon, helium, or nitrogen.
+*For specific analytical performance requirements, a carrier gas may exceptionally be used, such as argon, helium, or nitrogen.

 Image décorative